Klipper3d/klipper/docs/stm32f1.md

 Fixed pins
 ==========

-When using serial, the UART used for communication with the host is fixed to pins PA9 (TX) and PA10 (RX).
 When using USB, the PA11 (D-) and PA12 (D+) pins are reserved.
 The USB code assumes that PA12 (D+) has a fixed pullup resistor attached to it.

-SWD pins (PA13/PA14) are enabled for debugging and cannot be used for any I/O. SPI uses pins PB13/PB14/PB15, but the pins can be used as general I/O if SPI is not used.
+SPI uses pins PB13/PB14/PB15, but the pins can be used as general I/O if SPI is not used.

 Digital I/O
 ===========